openedx/cs_comments_service/README.rst

     $ bin/rake search:initialize

-To validate indices existence and content of the proper mappings:
+To validate indices exist and contain the proper mappings:

 .. code-block:: bash